The Impact Of First Responders: National First Responder Day

 All of the first responders who respond to emergencies may work to offer empathetic, focused, and caring support to those who call 911 or request support for a mental health crisis.
 They may be the first face an individual sees before being referred to further treatment options, so their impact on an individual's opinion of the healthcare system can be significant.

-First responders may also offer emergency support at crime scenes, accidents, emergency rooms, natural disaster sites, and other emergency situations and locations.
+First responders today may also offer emergency support at crime scenes, accidents, emergency rooms, natural disaster sites, and other emergency situations and locations.
 Often, police officers and firefighters may be the first to arrive at a scene.
-If it is a crime scene, they may secure the area with crime tape or cones, retrieve any survivors, offer medical support, and assess the risk of the situation.
+If it is a crime scene, they may guard the area with crime tape or cones, retrieve any survivors, offer medical support, and assess the risk of the situation.

 As emergency support can be dangerous, many first responders risk their lives to provide safety, care, and life-saving medical procedures.
 In 2022 alone, there were 129 law enforcement officer fatalities.
 Awareness of the sacrifices and challenges that these types of professionals can face may help individuals support their local first responders through donations, word of mouth, and local discounts and services.

-Firefighters are a type of first responder who may respond to many types of emergencies.
+Firefighters are a type of first responders who may respond to many types of emergencies.
 Their trucks often carry equipment like the "jaws of life" to save individuals from trapped cars, buildings, or objects.
 They might also provide scene support before paramedics or police officers arrive.

 In the case of a fire, firefighters provide fire rescue to save people, animals, and objects from the potentially devastating impact of fires.
 For example, firefighters were some of the first to respond to the 2018 wildfire in Paradise, California, deemed the most destructive wildfire in California's history.
+The International Firefighter's Day every 4th of May is a celebration that honors the firefighters for the services they provide.

 Although they may not work on the physical frontlines of an emergency, 911 dispatchers offer support by routing 911 calls and dispatching emergency services to a scene.
 They may deal with distressing and traumatic subjects daily and are trained to respond in a calm, empathetic, and neutral manner to get the most information possible from a caller.
 Dispatchers may take the person's name, address, age, history, and circumstances during a call.
 If they are in an emergency, the dispatcher may stay on the phone line and offer emotional support until first responders arrive.